Canon 1D X Mark III vs 600D

 Travel and landscape photographers will find it useful that the 1DX Mark III has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 1DX Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the 600D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 600D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1DX Mark III and 600D can be found, respectively, in the Canon 1D X Mark III Manual (free pdf) or the online Canon 600D Manual.

 So what is the bottom line?
 Is the Canon 1D X Mark III better than the Canon 600D or vice versa?
 The listing below highlights the relative strengths of the two models.